New-Technologies-213-Final-Project/.github/profile/README.md

 ### About the project

 - This is the final project of the "Modern Software Development Technologies" course taught in **Ho Chi Minh University of Science**.
-For more details about the project, please take a look at the `project_description.pdf` file.
+For more details about the project, please take a look at the `project_description.pdf` file in the `.github` repository.
 - Learning period: 2nd semester of 2024 - 2025.
 - Lecturer: Mr. Tran Van Quy.